 A tracker is discerning

-A tracker discerns important information from tracks.
-By careful observation, he is able to gather insights about an animal as he follows the animals Sign.
+A tracker discerns valuable information from tracks.
+By careful observation, he can gather insights about an animal as he follows the animals Sign.

 For instance, what kind of animal made the track, and when?
 Moreover, what direction is it going?
 These are just a few of the questions in the mind of a Tracker.